Medievals & Renaissance

 “I know that LToW uses the persuasive essay, but will they also do research at some point?”

-They do research with every essay.
+Each high school student will complete one traditional research paper during the course of the year.
+As for LTW, the students complete research with every essay.
 The only difference, in the beginning, is that they do research using the one piece of literature we are writing about at that time.
 Then when we get to the topic of authority (part of LToW) they learn how to use outside resources appropriately.
 As students move further along in high school they begin to learn how to research multiple resources related to a specific topic.
 Nevertheless, it is all research and they can apply those five topics of invention to every single possible research project or other writing assignments they would ever have.
 In other words, they learn the principles of research using literature in the Lost Tools of Writing.
 Those principles transcend to every single writing assignment or research project a student will face in the future.
 Furthermore, we do assign additional writing assignments requiring the students to write primarily in the other forms of writing.
 When assigned, students will be made aware the basic outline/form of the essay and resources they can utilize to learn more specifics about the other forms of writing as necessary.